Module Smaws_Client_Shield

 val make_validation_exception_field : message:string -> name:string -> unit -> validation_exception_field

-val make_update_subscription_response : unit -> update_subscription_response
+val make_update_subscription_response : unit -> unit

 val make_update_subscription_request : ?auto_renew:auto_renew -> unit -> update_subscription_request

-val make_update_protection_group_response : unit -> update_protection_group_response
+val make_update_protection_group_response : unit -> unit

 val make_update_protection_group_request : ?members:string list -> ?resource_type:protected_resource_type -> pattern:protection_group_pattern -> aggregation:protection_group_aggregation -> protection_group_id:string -> unit -> update_protection_group_request

-val make_update_emergency_contact_settings_response : unit -> update_emergency_contact_settings_response
+val make_update_emergency_contact_settings_response : unit -> unit

 val make_emergency_contact : ?contact_notes:string -> ?phone_number:string -> email_address:string -> unit -> emergency_contact